‘Farthest’ and ‘Furthest’ are superlative adjectives or adverbs. Both these words are irregular superlative forms of the word ‘Far’.

 - You may have to stretch your legs to the furthest

-- This project may take the furthest time of all
+- This project may take the most distant time of all.

 Main Differences Between Farthest and Furthest

-- The words Farthest and Furthest tend to denote the distance factor, however, the main difference between Farthest and Furthest is, the former denotes the physical distance as such while the furthest denotes the higher degree of the distance measured.
+- The words Farthest and farthest tend to denote the distance factor.
+However, the main difference between Farthest and farthest is the former denotes the physical distance as such, while the furthest denotes the higher degree of the space measured.

-- Farthest denotes the physical distance covered while the furthest attempts to indicate a non-physical or an abstract distance.
+- Farthest denotes the physical distance covered, while the furthest attempts to indicate a non-physical or abstract distance.